-To lock and unlock all the doors, push the switches of the transmitter slowly and securely.
+To lock and unlock all the doors, push the switches of the wireless remote control key slowly and securely.

-To lock: Push the "LOCK" switch.
-All the doors are locked simultaneously.
-At this time the turn signal lights will flash once.
+To lock: Push the lock switch.
+All the side doors and back door are locked simultaneously.
+At this time, the turn signal lights will flash once.